Particular/docs.particular.net/samples/routing-slips/sample.md

 snippet: multi-message-send

-But in each step rpoject they are only away of the specific their specific message interpretations:
+But in each step project they are only away of the specific their specific message interpretations:

 snippet: step-handler